 Tequila is orginally from Asheville, NC and lived in Winston Salem where she obtained her Bachelor of Science in Biology from Winston Salem State University.
 Her research interests include rural health dispartities and public health outcomes.
 Her ultimate goals are to create better quality health programs and advocate for the underserved communities across the US.
 She is currently working under Dr. Evelina Sterling on rural health disparities in Appalachian Georgia.

 While a native of Jamaica, Queens, New York, Xzaviar spent most of his young life growing up in the rural town of Manning, South Carolina.
 He then relocated to Daytona Beach FL, to pursue a bachelor’s degree in biology at Bethune-Cookman University.
-His research interests include molecular and genetic approaches to cancer, cell dignaling and receptor sctivation, and human physiology.
+His research interests include molecular and genetic approaches to cancer, cell signaling and receptor activation, and human physiology.
 Xzaviar's work in the Chrestenson lab seeks to better understand the regulation of endothelium Nitric Oxide Synthase (eNOS) by kinases; specifically, how MAP Kinases (ERK, P38, JNK) and AGC Kinases (Akt, PKA, RSK) work together to modulate eNOS activity.